-JSP is a server-side programming technology which helps in creating dynamic web pages.
+JSP is a server-side programming technology that helps in creating dynamic web pages.
 It enables the platform-independent method for building web-based applications.
 JSP uses the Java programming language, combined with HTML syntax.
-JSP is an abstraction of Servlets which is based on Java programming language.
+JSP is an abstraction of Servlets, which is based on the Java programming language.
 PHP is a server-side scripting language designed for web development, originally created by Rasmus Lerdorf in 1994.
 It is also used as a general-purpose programming language.
 PHP code can be integrated into the HTML code, or it can also be utilized in web CMS (Content Management System) and several web frameworks.

 What is JSP?

 - Thus, JSPs are very flexible when it comes to performing logical flows.
-Using JSP, a developer can collect input from users through web page forms, present records from a database and can create a page dynamically.
+Using JSP, a developer can collect input from users through web page forms, present records from a database, and create a page dynamically.
 JSP tags can be used for a variety of purposes, ranging from retrieving information from a database or registering user preferences to accessing JavaBeans components.
 JSPs also provide functionality like sharing information between requests, pages, etc. JSPs are always compiled before they are processed by the server, which includes various phases like translation and compilation.

 What is PHP?

 - PHP started its journey as a small open source project which has eventually evolved over the years.
 It can be efficiently utilized to manage dynamic content, session tracking, and building e-commerce websites.
 There are lots of popular databases, which can be integrated efficiently with PHP code.
 Its code is usually processed by a PHP interpreter, which is implemented as a module in the webserver.